jupyterlab/jupyterlab/docs/source/developer/extension_migration.rst

 .. figure:: extension_migration_dependencies_debugger.png
    :align: center
    :class: jp-screenshot
-   :alt: Updating the debugger extensions's libraries in package.json
+   :alt: Updating the debugger extension's libraries in package.json

-   Updating the debugger extensions's libraries in ``package.json``
+   Updating the debugger extension's libraries in ``package.json``

 .. figure:: extension_migration_dependencies_shortcuts.png
    :align: center
    :class: jp-screenshot
-   :alt: Updating the shortcuts UI extensions's libraries in package.json
+   :alt: Updating the shortcuts UI extension's libraries in package.json

-   Updating the shortcuts UI extensions's libraries in ``package.json``
+   Updating the shortcuts UI extension's libraries in ``package.json``

 In both cases, note that we are using the ``beta`` version of many libraries.
 This is to test the extensions against the JupyterLab 2.0 beta release before